 5. Printed Marketing Materials

-The Partnership issues a wide variety of publications, whenever possible these publications will be bilingual.
-English versions will be favoured where a document is also distributed outside of Wales, or to a predominately English speaking audience.
+The Partnership issues a wide variety of publications, these will be primarily produced in English.
+English versions will also be favoured where a document is also distributed outside of Wales, or to a predominately English speaking audience.
 Where necessary a Welsh version will be available upon request as a word processed document.

 Some publications may be produced in both English and Welsh, in this case each version will carry a statement indicating that the publication is available in the other language and both versions will be displayed together.